ChrisKurz/Matter/README.md

 # Matter

-This document describes the set-up of a matter demos.
+This document describes the set-up of a matter demo network.
 It is possible to setup different development environments.
 In this article we will focus on a setup with OpenTread Border Router and Matter controller on the same device, as shown in the following figure.

 ![](img/OTBR_and_Matter_Controller_on_same_device.JPG)